EthicalSource/contributor_covenant/content/faq.md

 In all enforcement matters, Community Moderators are expected to respond to a violation with a consequence that is proportional to the offense and to work with the offender to prevent future violations.
 Everyone wants a safe, collaborative community of bright, kind, compassionate people of all kinds.

 ## Does Contributor Covenant promote a particular political or ideological agenda?
 A code of conduct is not about the advancement of a particular political agenda.
-It’s about establishing a minimal baseline of civil and professional collaboration.
+It's about establishing a minimal baseline of civil and professional collaboration.

 ## Why should my community have to change to accommodate marginalized people?
 The level of accommodation that the code of conduct implies is not higher than the one that is expected when dealing with peers in other professional settings.
-It is not about being accommodating to one group, it’s about making all participants feel welcome and safe.
+It is not about being accommodating to one group, it's about making all participants feel welcome and safe.

 ## How can I add my project or community to the list of Contributor Covenant adopters?
 If you're comfortable with using GitHub, please see our [contributing guide](https://github.com/EthicalSource/contributor_covenant/blob/release/CONTRIBUTING.md) for instructions on opening a pull request.
 For the less technically inclined, please feel free to let us know about your adoption using our [contact form](/contact).